skoona/skn_utils/README.md

 ## Public Methods: SknSettings ONLY
-    SknSettings is global constant containing an initialized Object of SknUtils::SknConfiguration using defaults To change the 'development'.yml default please use the following method early or in the case of Rails in 'application.rb
+    SknSettings is global constant containing an initialized Object of SknUtils::Configuration using defaults To change the 'development'.yml default please use the following method early or in the case of Rails in 'application.rb
       #load_config_basename!(config_name) -- Where config_name is the name of yml files stored in the `./config/settings` directory
       #config_path!(path)                 -- Where path format is './<dirs>/', default is: './config/'